 Oh, and don’t focus too much on your weight.
 If you’re building muscle, your weight may not drop significantly.
 It could even go up.
 But your fat-to-muscle ratio will improve, as will your reflection in the mirror.

 If you like to quantify things, many modern weight scales can estimate body fat percentage through electrical impedance.
 However, do not rely too much on these measures, as they are rarely spot-on accurate.
-A DEXA scan is a considerably more reliable (though more expensive) method of obtaining this information, and will also provide you with data on bone density, lean mass, and symmetry.
+A DEXA scan is a considerably more reliable (and more expensive) method of obtaining this information, and will also provide you with data on bone density, lean mass, and symmetry.